Tip-Topych/homeassistant-ntfy.sh/README.md

 # ntfy.sh Home Assistant Notifications

+This is a fork, where i'm delete 'Bearer' from authorization, use in your configuration.yml token: Bearer xxxxxxxx or token: Basic xxxxxxxxxx

 The `ntfy.sh` notification platform enables you to easily send notifications with a custom prioirty and extra information via [ntfy.sh](https://ntfy.sh).

 ### Installation